Alexander Fleming

 The Amazing Discovery

 In 1928, something surprising happened in Fleming’s lab.
-He noticed that a mold had grown by accident on one of his dishes.
-Instead of throwing it away, he looked closely.
+He noticed that a mold had grown by accident on one of his dishes and was killing the bacteria around it.
+He realized this mold could help fight infections and named it penicillin.
+This was the world's first widely used antibiotic.

 Helping the World